 Farmers can analyze the farming conditions to maximize the crop outputs and to assure better management of available resources.
 With information about crop inventory and size of farm fields, they can distinguish and calculate areas of individual crop type and together with other agricultural information (growth condition, disease or pest control) assess the production of crops for the upcoming year.

 Crop Scouting in agriculture is a process of assessing the pest, weeds and diseases infestation on crops that directly influence crop performance.
-With precise GIS technologies, farmers can map and locate areas with pest issues and visualize them on an interactive map.
-With historical information about the types of pests and diseases attacking a certain crop, farmers can easily control interventions and prevent pests before they appear.
+With precise GIS technologies that include crop scouting apps, farmers can map and locate areas with pest issues and visualize them on an interactive crop map.
+With historical information about the types of pests and diseases attacking a particular crop, farmers can easily control interventions and prevent pests before they appear.

 - Pest Type,